The sad state of personal data and infrastructure

 It might seem like a long rant, but I promise you I am not the kind of person who whines and vents just for the sake of it!

 In this particular post, I'm just building up motivation and engaging you, and I do have some workarounds and suggestions.
-This article got long enough, I also didn't want to mix discussions on motivation (this one) and my take on implementation (which will follow).
+This article got long enough, I also didn't want to mix discussions on motivation (this one) and my take on more technical details and implementation (which will follow).

 Table of Contents